TERMITES SNEAK INTO THE WHITE HOUSE

 Now imagine those terrorists cutting their way into a wall and building a fortified camp inside.
 There is no way, right?
 Someone would hear them or see them coming and going from their secret lair.

 Not only did termites slip past White House security, military personnel, politicians, staff and maintenance crews, they got into the walls, built a fortified camp and made babies!
 Not for a few weeks.
 Not for a few months.
 This went on for years.
-Can you even imagine a foreign adversary being in the White House for years?
-It just isn't possible.

 In February of 1998, termite swarmers were found on inside walls of the West Wing, a startling 30 feet from the Oval Office.
 How does this happen?
 The answer to this question is more mind-bending than you might think.
 What makes this such an impressive feat, is that termite swarmers are horrible fliers.
 They don't generally travel more than a few hundred yards from the mature colony they were birthed from.
 That means that a termite swarm probably had to attack a tree on the White House property before getting to the main structure, unless a strong wind took them.